SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students understand how to work on the processes and methods to develop new innovative products and services from various perspectives individually or in teams.
+Upon completing this course, alumni understand how to work on the processes and methods to develop new innovative products and services from various perspectives individually or in teams.
 They have acquired a deepened understanding of the organizational and human resources related requirements for innovation processes.
 They are familiar with the opportunities and limitations of generating innovative solutions, as well as of designing integrative innovation processes.
 They know the tools of strategic innovation management and are equally aware of the key questions of tactical/operative innovation management.
-By applying various creativity methods and techniques, students are able to nudge and implement creative processes in business ventures.
+By applying various creativity methods and techniques, alumni are able to nudge and implement creative processes in business ventures.
 Accordingly, they can develop and manage new product ideas, as well as anticipate deriving consequences.

 Superior module: